Committed to Sustainability

 Driving Sustainability in our Supply Chain

 Our sustainability strategy also addresses how we’re working with our business partners— including raw material suppliers and other vendors — on important issues including climate change, responsible sourcing and ethical business practices.
-Our business partner code of conduct outlines our expectations of business partners in these areas, and, since 2011, key partners have started self-certifying compliance with our code.
-We’ve also established a supplier sustainability scorecard, which enables us to track our suppliers’ progress against measuring and setting goals for reductions in water use, energy use, GHG emissions, waste-to-landfill as well as deforestation.
-Today, our top 100 Suppliers, who represent approximately 70 percent of our spending, are asked to participate in our scorecard.
+Our business partner code of conduct outlines our expectations of business partners in these areas, and since 2011 key partners have started self-certifying compliance with our code.
+In 2014, we also introduced a scorecard for our top 100 suppliers, which represented approximately 70 percent of our spending, in an effort to improve the sustainability of our upstream supply chain.
+The scorecard enables us to track our suppliers’ progress against measuring and setting goals for reductions in water use, energy use, GHG emissions and waste-to-landfill as well as deforestation.

 Focusing on Transparency and Collaborating with our Stakeholders